Zhaoyilunnn/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Yilun Zhao is a Master candidate of Information and Communication Engineering.
+His research interests include Statistic Signal Processing, Automatic Speech Recognition and Smart Network.
+He is now working as an intern algorithm researcher in VIPKID, his work focuses on the optimization of acoustic model.
+Before this, he has some research experience in digital signal processing, including nonlinearity channel equalization, modulation format identification and signal-to-noise ratio estimation.